flofriday/blog/posts/compiler-testing-can-be-even-more-fun-actually/post.md

 and so far we're beyond happy with it.

-Since our LSP is still quite young and doesn't have any hover support yet, I cannot show you the aquivalent for OpenVADL, but we do have quite a few tests for compiler errors:
+Since our LSP is still quite young and doesn't have any hover support yet, I cannot show you the same test for OpenVADL, but we do have quite a few tests for compiler errors:

 ![OpenVadl Snapshot](vadl-snapshot.png)